Thiruvilaiyaadal Aarambam

 Thiruvilaiyaadal Aarambam is a 2006 Indian Tamil-language romantic comedy film written and directed by Boopathy Pandian.
-The film stars Dhanush and Shriya Saran, while Prakash Raj, Karunas and Saranya Ponvannan play supporting roles.
+The film stars Dhanush, Shriya Saran, and Prakash Raj, while Karunas and Saranya Ponvannan play supporting roles.
 The film, which had music composed by D. Imman, was released on 17 December 2006.
 Its total worldwide collection was reportedly around ₹210 million, with a budget of ₹100 million, making it a "super hit".
-It was remade in Telugu as Takkari (2007) and in Kannada as Dhool (2011).
+It was remade in Telugu as Takkari (2007), in Kannada as Dhool (2011), and in Bangladeshi as Daring Lover (2014).

 Plot

-Thirukumaran "Thiru" is a carefree and unemployed but street-smart man who spends time hanging out with his friends.
-His father berates him for being unemployed, and he is looked down by his little younger brother while he finds solace with his mother.
+Thirukumaran "Thiru" is a carefree, unemployed, street-smart man who spends time hanging out with his friends.
+His father berates him for being unemployed, and his younger brother looks down on him, while he finds solace with his mother.
 One day, Thiru meets Priya in a temple and falls in love with her.
 Thiru later learns that Priya is the younger sister of Guru, a rich business tycoon, and tries to woo her.
 After several hilarious attempts, Priya and Thiru fall in love.

 Guru witnesses Priya hanging out with Thiru and beats him up.
-Priya, upon learning this, attempts suicide which shocks Guru, who meets up with Thiru to give up his love since Priya is his only sister whom he brought up with lot of love and care while mocking Thiru's societal status as he would be unable to provide Priya with all her needs.
+Priya, upon learning this, attempts suicide, which shocks Guru, who meets up with Thiru to give up his love since Priya is his only sister, whom he brought up with a lot of love and care, while mocking Thiru's societal status as he would be unable to provide Priya with all her needs.
 Thiru negotiates with Guru for a hefty sum of money to give up his love, which Guru begrudgingly agrees.
-Thiru takes the money home but is driven out of the house by his father, who suspects him of obtaining the money illegally.
-Thiru uses the money to establish a business and in a span of few months grows into a rich businessman.
+Thiru takes the money home but is driven out by his father, who suspects him of obtaining the money illegally.
+Thiru uses the money to establish a business, and after a few months, he becomes a rich businessman.

 Priya soon learns of Thiru's dealings with Guru and breaks up with him for misusing their love.
 Thiru's business empire grows larger, and he becomes a hotshot, surpassing even Guru, who tries various ways to thwart his business but fails.
 Guru later realises that to push Thiru off the edge, he would have to get Priya married to someone else.
-Guru hires goons to kill Thiru, but Thiru defeats them and makes it to the marriage hall just in time and hands over the money that he had borrowed from Guru.
-Thiru explains that he used his love as a collateral for building his business as love was all that he was left with and had to risk it up.
+Guru hires goons to kill Thiru, but Thiru defeats them, makes it to the marriage hall just in time, and hands over the money that he had borrowed from Guru.
+Thiru explains that he used his love as collateral to build his business, as love was everything had left, and he had to risk it.
 Guru, impressed by Thiru's business ethics, accepts him as Priya's groom.